Adobe throws in towel to Apple in Web software war

 Analysts were uncertain when Adobe's moves would deliver, despite executives saying that top line growth should return to normal in 2013.

-"Shifting from a license model to a recurring model is hard," said Brigantine Advisors analyst Barbara Coffey.
+"Shifting from a licence model to a recurring model is hard," said Brigantine Advisors analyst Barbara Coffey.

 "Longer-term, Adobe will be a stronger company.
 However, in the meantime we believe that the shares will languish until revenue growth is evident."